MaryP111/Javengers/SRS.md

 **The search should be based on:**

     i.
 His location: Sort the results, in order to present the entries that are close to him ii.
 Key words: We need some sort of search engine iii.
 Categories and criteria
     iv.
 Time stamp

 ## Users attributes

 **Registered User**

   a.
-User name *unique*
+User name: unique
   b.
-Full Name *constraints?*
+Full Name: constraints?
   c.
-Password *How many and which characters should be included*
+Password: How many and which characters should be included
   d. email address
   e.
-Address *City-Street-Number-Postal Code*
+Address: City-Street-Number-Postal Code
   f.
-Phone number *Not a mandatory field*
+Phone number: Not a mandatory field
   g.
-Some form of authentication *An id like SSN that can serve as the primary key*
+Some form of authentication: An id like SSN that can serve as the primary key

 **Administrator**

   a.
 User name: sysadmin
   b.
-Private key that redirects to the administrator page
-    *Can he change his private key?*
+Private key that redirects to the administrator page *Can he change his private key?* <br/>
-  c. *Other fields that are not significant*
+  *Other fields that are not significant* <br/>
-  *The administrator is unique?*
+  *The administrator is unique?* <br/>
-  *Can he modify his private key?*
+  *Can he modify his private key?* <br/>
   *Can he add other administrators or delete his own account?*

 **Visitor**